Strata Global

 What is a road pavement, and how is it designed?

-A pavement is the top most surface of a road that bears the load of traffic, most often vehicular and should not be confused with a footpath.
-Now often this leads to confusion depending on the British or American style of English.
-Here, we’re referring to the surface in road construction.
-A paved road is also called the surface course, and can be made from a number of materials such as asphalt, Hot Mix Asphalt (HMA), concrete, and other mixed materials.
-The material choice for this layer in pavement design is an important design component for the pavement engineering designer because it carries and distributes the load of the traffic to the layers underneath it such as the subgrade, base grade, drainage layer and interconnected layers of reinforcement.
-The pavement design process includes consideration for the type of loads (repetitive, infrequent, etc) that it will be under, subgrade strength, sub-base layer, reinforcement techniques, soil mechanics, and other factors.
+A pavement is the uppermost engineered structure or surface of a road that bears the load of traffic, most often vehicular, and should not be confused with a footpath.
+Here, we’re referring to the surface and underlying structural layers in road construction.
+A paved road has a the surface course, which can be made from a number of materials such as asphalt, Hot Mix Asphalt (HMA), concrete, and other mixed materials.
+The material choice for this surface course in pavement design is an important design component for the pavement engineering designer because it provides the primary contact surface for traffic and contributes to the overall structural performance, while the entire pavement structure (including base, subbase, etc.) is designed to distribute traffic loads to the underlying subgrade.
+In this blog, we will focus on the construction of road pavement, its design principles, and updated methods used for pavement design.

 What are the different types of pavements in road construction?